NASCAR operations of Team Penske: Background

 The team debuted in 1972 at Riverside International Raceway.
 Mark Donohue was driving a factory-sponsored red-white-blue American Motors Matador.
 It was dubbed the "flying brick" by many noting its squarish aerodynamics.
 The car finished 39th after rear-end problems.
 The team ran part-time for a few years, fielding cars for several drivers including Donohue (won the 1973 Western 500 in the No. 16 Matador), Dave Marcis, Donnie Allison, and Bobby Allison.
 The team went full-time with Bobby Allison in 1976 with a new, more aerodynamic fastback coupe, finishing 4th in the points.
 In 1980, the team fielded two races for Rusty Wallace, finishing 2nd in his first race at Atlanta.
 Penske sold his machinery to the Elliott family in 1977 and got out of NASCAR.

-The team did not run for eleven years, returning in 1991 with Wallace at the wheel again, with Rusty moving his Miller beer dollars to the new team from the recently suspended operations of Raymond Beadle's Blue Max Racing team.
-Early in 2008, Roger Penske and Penske Racing won the 2008 Daytona 500 with Ryan Newman, the first time Penske has won a restrictor plate race, winning with a 1–2 finish.

-In 2003, Penske switched from fielding works Fords to works Dodges and thus received full-factory support from Dodge.
-By 2011, however, Penske was the only NASCAR team running Dodges full-time as most of the former Dodge teams had either folded or switched to other brands such as Chevrolet, Ford, or Toyota.
-Owner Roger Penske announced on March 1, 2012, that the team would return to full-works Ford in 2013 including a full-factory support.

-In 2012, with Dodge, Brad Keselowski brought home Penske's first Sprint Cup title.
+The team did not run for eleven years, returning in 1991 with Wallace at the wheel again, with Rusty moving his Miller beer sponsorship to the new team from the recently suspended operations of Raymond Beadle's Blue Max Racing team.
+Penske Racing South fielded Pontiacs from 1991 to 1993, when it switch to full-works Ford in 1994.
+In 2003, the team switched to full-works DaimlerChrysler-owned Dodge and thus earned factory support.
+In 2008, Penske Racing won its first Daytona 500 with Ryan Newman.
+By 2011, however, Penske was the only NASCAR Cup Series team running Dodges full-time as most of the former Dodge teams had either folded or switched to other manufacturers.
+Owner Roger Penske announced on March 1, 2012, that the team would return to full-works Ford in 2013.
+In addition, Penske would receive the engine package from Roush Yates Engines as well as the same treatment as Roush Fenway Racing, Wood Brothers Racing and the rest of Ford teams due to the Ford partnership.
+During the 2012 season, Brad Keselowski brought home Penske's first Cup Series title.